Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Related Work

-The inaccurate behavior of the score function has also been studied in low-dimensional settings by \cite{koehler2023statistical, li2023generalization}, who demonstrated inconsistencies and derived error bounds. \cite{lai2023} also proposed a Fokker-Planck-inspired regularization; however, unlike our approach, their method applies a higher-order regularization to the score itself to improve iid sample quality, rather than enforcing consistency through the potential.
-Relatedly, \citet{hu2024scorebased} propose a score-based solver for high-dimensional Fokker-Planck equations, focusing on solving general SDE forward problems, and \citep{du2024doob} use the Fokker-Planck equation to describe \gls{MD} as a series of Gaussians that can be integrated but do not use any training data, limiting the expressiveness.
+The inaccurate behavior of the score function has also been studied in low-dimensional settings by \cite{koehler2023statistical, li2023generalization}, who demonstrated inconsistencies and derived error bounds. \cite{debortoli2024target} propose to improve the score at small diffusion timesteps, when the probability distribution of the samples is known.
+However, this is not directly compatible with coarse-graining, as the potential and the derived forces are not known.
+Similarly to us, \cite{lai2023} also proposed a Fokker--Planck-inspired regularization; however, their method applies a higher-order regularization to the score itself to improve iid sample quality, rather than enforcing consistency through the potential to improve the learned score. \cite{daras2023consistent} propose a regularization to ensure average consistency of the score, wheras our objective aims to ensures concistency of the energy over complete trajectories through the Fokker--Planck equation.
+Relatedly, \citet{hu2024scorebased} propose a score-based solver for high-dimensional Fokker--Planck equations, focusing on solving general SDE forward problems, and \cite{du2024doob} use the Fokker--Planck equation to describe \gls{MD} as a series of Gaussians that can be integrated but do not recover the full unconditional Boltzmann distribution.